betajs/betajs-ui/README.md

 jquery-touch-gestures
 =================

-jquery-touch-gestures as a stand-alone jQuery plugin for enabling simple touch gestures.
+jquery-touch-gestures as an easily extendible jQuery plugin for enabling touch and mouse gestures.

+Gestures are implemented as versatile, competitive state machines which allow you to register different gestures all at once.

-It allows draggable-x and sortable-y (see demos).
+It allows draggable, sortable and swipe (see demos).

 It requires jQuery, jQuery-UI and BetaJS.